madreher/LammpsInputBuilder/README.md

 The first step is to translate the `TypedMolecule` object.
 The data file is generated internally by [ASE](https://wiki.fysik.dtu.dk/ase/).
 The initial Lammps input script is based on a preconfigured template with the necessary adjustements to account for the type of forcefield used.

 Dev note: This is a sufficient approach for now because LIB only supports ReaxFF and Airebo potentiel which only requires the Atom section in the Lammps data file.
-Other forcefield might require a different approach or backend.
+Other forcefield might require a different approach or backend (ex: [moltemplate](https://www.moltemplate.org/)).

 Examples of Lammps files produced for a benzene with a reaxff potential.